RockJazzPro/open-model-viewer/README.md

-# Feature F3 | User interaction
+# Feature F4 | Model loading
-Created on: 23.01.2019
+Created on: 30.01.2019
-State: **finished**
+State: **unfinished**

 ## Description
-The "User interaction" features includes an example context with shaders, one object and a camera.
+The "Mode loading" features includes an example context with shaders, one model and a camera.
-The main goal of this feature is to provide a method to move trough the context.
+The main goal of this feature is to render a .obj file.